Northern Spain and the Camino de Santiago

 And the gateway to Galicia is the rustic hamlet of O Cebreiro, perched high on a ridge.
 The town welcomes pilgrims with ancient and characteristic stone huts.

-The church, founded in the 9th century, is one of the oldest on the Camino route.
+The church, founded in the ninth century, is one of the oldest on the Camino route.
 Pilgrims are sure to stop in for another stamp on their Camino credential.

 Green and densely forested Galicia shatters visitors' preconceptions of Spain.
 Pilgrims pass ghostly castles, simple farmhouses with slate roofs, and sleepy medieval villages.
 Here, it's easy to see the Celtic heritage Galicians share with their cousins just across the sea in Ireland.